 • Recently renovated rooms featuring popular Disney characters

-• The Monorail Pool with its retro design and waterslides
+• The Monorail Pool, with its retro design and waterslides

-• New themed rooms added in 2025
+• New themed rooms have been added recently

 Teens